founder and president

 Dilipan is the Legislative Assistant to Chris Jennings after working in multiple capacities in the fields of medical research and health policy.

-After graduating with a B.A. from Washington University in Saint Louis in 2014, he completed a fellowship with the National Cancer Institute researching key developmental processes with impacts on multiple cancers.
-Following his fellowship, Dilipan researched and reported on pharmaceutical marketing and its effects on prescriber practices for the AccessRx program, a joint initiative between the Milken Institute School of Public Health, Georgetown University School of Medicine, and the District of Columbia Department of Health.
+Following a fellowship with the National Cancer Institute, Dilipan researched and reported on pharmaceutical marketing and its effects on prescriber practices for the AccessRx program, a joint initiative between the Milken Institute School of Public Health, Georgetown University School of Medicine, and the District of Columbia Department of Health.
 He also completed an internship with the Better Medicare Alliance producing original research highlighting achievements in Medicare Advantage, assisted beneficiaries enrolled in Medicare Advantage, and assisted staff outreach to Congress.

 In 2017 Dilipan worked as an intern in the Health Office of the Senate Health, Education, Labor and Pensions Committee for Ranking Member Patty Murray.
-While there, he performed background research on Cabinet nominees, gave legislative and policy research support to staff, and helped conduct committee hearings.
+While there, he performed background research on Cabinet nominees, gave legislative and policy research support to staff during the ACA repeal debates, and helped conduct committee hearings.